Skip to main content

 Epidemiologic and Biostatistical Concentration Competencies Course Meeting Competency

-1. Compare and contrast epidemiologic study designs and identify questions that can be appropriately answered with these different designs.
+1. Compare and contrast epidemiologic study designs (cohort, case-control, clinical trial) and identify questions that can be appropriately answered with these different designs.
 340.752 Epidemiologic Methods II

 2. Link appropriate analytic models with public health research questions and epidemiologic study designs.
 340.753 Epidemiologic Methods III

-3. Distinguish the summary measures of association applicable to retrospective and prospective study designs.
+3. Distinguish the summary measures of association (linear and logistic regression coefficients expressing average change, odds ratio, risk difference, risk ratio) applicable to retrospective and prospective study designs.
 140.622 Statistical Methods in Public Health II

 OR

-4. Formulate and correctly interpret a multivariable linear, logistic or survival regression model to estimate a health effect while minimizing confounding and identifying possible effect modification.
+4. Formulate and correctly interpret a multivariable survival regression (Poisson or Cox) model to estimate a health effect while minimizing confounding and identifying possible effect modification.
 140.623 Statistical Methods in Public Health III

 OR

-5. Summarize in a table, the results of linear, logistic, log-linear, or survival regressions and write a description of the statistical methods, results, and main findings for a scientific report.
+5. Summarize the results of a regression model (linear, logistic, or survival) and write a description of the statistical methods, results, and main findings for a scientific report.
 140.624 Statistical Methods in Public Health IV

 OR